Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

  After these steps you should be able the execute the next steps.

 ### Execution
-Make sure the path in the ```compare_models.py``` script are correclty defined.
+Make sure the paths in the ```compare_models.py``` script are correclty defined.
 Afterwards run:
 ```
 python compare_models.py
 ```
-The images and metric scores will be saved in the /vis folder.
+The images and metric scores will be saved in a designated folder.